fenago/puppet-course/quickstart/md/Lab_3.md

 -------------------------

-In this lab, we introduced the concepts of version control, and the essentials of Git in particular.
-We set up a new Git repo, created a GitHub account, pushed our code to it, and cloned it on a node.
-We wrote a shell script to automatically pull and apply changes from the GitHub repo on any node, and a Puppet manifest to install this script and run it regularly from `cron`.
+In this lab, we wrote a shell script and a Puppet manifest to install this script and run it regularly from `cron`.